Blog Layout

 Before entry, you must always notify your tenant beforehand.
 Specifically, California law requires landlords to give “reasonable notice” prior to entry.
 24 hours is presumed by law to be reasonable.
 What’s more, the reason for the entry must be reasonable as well.
 The following are legitimate reasons why a landlord in California may want to enter the tenant's unit.

-• To show the unit to a potential tenant, buyers or lenders
+• To show the unit to a potential tenant, someone interested to purchase the property or lenders

 • To show the rental house to workers or contractors